 May 10, 1864: The Death of Thomas Greeley Stevenson

 Today is the 155th anniversary of the death of Brig.
-Gen. Thomas Greeley Stevenson, the name for whom Stevenson Ridge is named.
+Gen. Thomas Greeley Stevenson, the officer for whom Stevenson Ridge is named.

 At Sevenson Ridge, we always take a moment on this date to remember the fallen general.
 You can read this remembrance I wrote several years ago at Emerging Civil War.